callumalpass/zk_scripts/README.md

 # zk-scripts: Enhanced Zettelkasten Workflow with fzf and Python

-This repository provides a collection of scripts designed to enhance a Zettelkasten workflow, primarily focused on integration with Neovim, fzf, and a Python-based note indexer.
+This repository provides a collection of scripts designed to enhance a Zettelkasten workflow, primarily focused on integration with Neovim, tmux, fzf, and a Python-based note index reader.
 These scripts are built to streamline note-taking, searching, backlink management, and bibliographic entry handling within a plain text Markdown note system.

 ## Overview